 - 1-2 tbsp.
 Pistachio, coarsely powdered

-- At this time turn off the flame and add powdered sugar and cardamom powder.
+- At this point turn off the flame and add powdered sugar and cardamom powder.
 Mix gently using a wooden spoon and set aside.

 - To this add spoon by spoon melted hot ghee and gently fold in the mixture of roasted besan, roasted oats powder, powdered sugar and cardamom powder.